smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 *  Query performance may be slower due to reliance on external storage and network latency.
 *  DML operations (`INSERT`, `UPDATE`, `DELETE`) are not supported directly on external tables.

-The Microsoft SQL Server documentation has the following examples.
+The Microsoft SQL Server documentation has the following example.

 > **Version note:** The following Hadoop example applies to SQL Server
 > 2016 through SQL Server 2019.
 SQL Server 2022 and later do not support